oatlog/oatlog/doc/report/main.typ

 `sysbench memory --threads=1 --memory-access-mode=rnd --memory-block-size=8 --memory-total-size=1G run`,
 it achieves only 12.4M random accesses per second.

-This somewhat indicates that Oatlog for large e-graphs is bottlenecked by L3 cache misses, although this data cannot distinguish between e.g. spending 100% of the time serving L3 cache misses sequentially or spending 50% of the time serving L3 cache misses in parallel pairs.
+This may indicate that Oatlog, for large e-graphs, is bottlenecked by L3 cache misses, although the data cannot distinguish between e.g. spending 100% of the time serving L3 cache misses sequentially or spending 50% of the time serving L3 cache misses in parallel pairs.
 From the perspective of how Oatlog works, being bottlenecked by RAM random access is largely expected.
 In flamegraphs of `math`, 12 steps, there is a roughly equal split of samples attributable to sorting, hashmap writes, hashmap reads and miscellaneous.
 With the size of the hashmaps generally being equal to the number of e-nodes in a relation, these lookups are essentially always L3 cache misses for sufficiently large e-graphs.

 #figure(
   placement: auto,